Tradition 5: ‘Each group has but one primary purpose to carry the message to the debtor who still suffers’

 Start with something small and manageable for you – like putting up a poster.

-If even this feels too daunting, ask a DA fellow to do this PI action together – go to a venue with together.
+If even this feels too daunting, ask a DA fellow to do this PI action together – go to a venue together.
 This can also be a great opportunity for fellowship and connection.

 I don’t have PI materials to put up